create The best facebook ads using these top tips

 Ad Content: Focus on high impact headlines and visuals.

 These are the areas that viewers eyes will be drawn to first as they scroll through their news feed.

-When creating those three components for your Facebook ads, make sure they are;
+When creating those three components, make sure they are;

 In the main text area you have the opportunity to write a short novel… and maybe, just maybe you should.